 Here are those steps:

 - Be calm, collected, patient and reassuring.
-Don’t act completely shocked or appalled in the intro of your response; you immediately want to set the tone that you are “apologizing.”
+Don’t act shocked entirely or appalled in the intro of your response.
+You immediately want to set the tone that you are “apologizing.”

 - Be action oriented.
-The apology is done, now its time to offer to rectify the matter.
+Now its time to offer to rectify the matter.
 This may come in the way of an immediate refund, a free product or service for the future, or even a gift card.
 Keep it short and sweet.

 - You can now be a little overdramatic, appalled, or what have you.
 Tread lightly or not at all.
 Telling disgruntled customers that something has “never happened” can sometimes sound condescending.
 Whatever you say needs to make sure it keeps the blame on you, not the customer.
 The last thing you want is a hostile exchange between your business and an already upset customer breaking out.